Yiddish: United Kingdom

-There are well over 30,000 Yiddish speakers in the United Kingdom, and several thousand children now have Yiddish as a first language.
+There are over 30,000 Yiddish speakers in the United Kingdom, and several thousand children now have Yiddish as a first language.
 The largest group of Yiddish speakers in Britain reside in the Stamford Hill district of North London, but there are sizable communities in northwest London, Leeds, Manchester and Gateshead.
 The Yiddish readership in the UK is mainly reliant upon imported material from the United States and Israel for newspapers, magazines and other periodicals.
 However, the London-based weekly Jewish Tribune has a small section in Yiddish called אידישע טריבונע Yidishe Tribune.
 From the 1910s to the 1950s, London had a daily Yiddish newspaper called די צײַט (Di Tsayt, /yi/; in English, The Time), founded, and edited from offices in Whitechapel Road, by Romanian-born Morris Myer, who was succeeded on his death in 1943 by his son Harry.
 There were also from time to time Yiddish newspapers in Manchester, Liverpool, Glasgow and Leeds.
 The bilingual Yiddish and English café Pink Peacock opened in Glasgow in 2021 but closed down in 2023.